iAmNathanJ/generator-codepen/README.md

 > Use Yeoman to set up a fast local development environment for playing with ideas or learning.

 Generator-codepen is currently being developed.
 It's purpose is to offer the same development options you find on [Codepen](http://codepen.com/), but on your local machine.
-Use [Yeoman](http://yeoman.io/) to scaffold your pen and Gulp to keep you moving as you develop.
-Once you're satisfied with your tinkerings, you can auto-fill to Codepen and publish your work.
+Use [Yeoman](http://yeoman.io/) to tailor and scaffold your pen set up.
+Gulp will keep you moving as you develop with livereload and whatever options you choose on generation.
+Once you're satisfied with your tinkerings, you can auto-fill to Codepen and share your work.

 ---